rmattila/arXamination/README.md

 - Improve the prompt templates and the set of questions
     - Add more "sanity check" questions to evaluate the research's soundness
     - Develop questions aimed at generating new ideas or insights from the article
-- Enable users to process their own (local) PDF files -- i.e., not just arXiv papers
 - Integration with reference managers (e.g., [Zotero](https://www.zotero.org/) and [Mendeley](https://www.mendeley.com/)).
-- Implement support for other LLMs (e.g., OpenAI via API)
 - Generate reports in PDF and HTML formats for better documentation and sharing options
 - Analyze, compare, and synthesize insights from multiple articles, identifying commonalities, differences, and generating novel ideas that integrate findings across papers